StarNextDay/DMILO/README.md

 ```

 ## References
-This repo is developed based on [DPS](https://github.com/DPS2022/diffusion-posterior-sampling), [BlindDPS](https://github.com/BlindDPS/blind-dps) and [DMPlug](https://github.com/sun-umn/DMPlug), especially for forward operations.
-Please also consider citing them if you use this repo.
+This repo is mainly developed based on [DMPlug](https://github.com/sun-umn/DMPlug).
 ## Citation

 If you find our work interesting, please consider citing